 If you already have a digital phone line, please let Rushcliffe Borough Council know, you can do this by telephoning on 0115 981 9911 (local call rate charge).

-If you do not have a digital phone line yet, you do not need to do anything, we will contact you to replace your home alarm device.
+If you do not have a digital phone line yet, you do not need to do anything, we will contact you directly to arrange a time to replace your home alarm device.
 If you are unsure whether you have a digital phone line, or whether you are being moved to one, you should ask your telephone provider.

 How will existing service users be affected?

-All telephone providers in the UK are moving to digital telephone lines, they will have completed this work by 2025.
-To ensure you continue to receive a reliable service when you move to a digital phone line, we will change your analogue home alarm device to the new digital hub.
-The digital hub will connect to Tunstall using a SIM card instead of your analogue phone.
+All telephone providers in the UK are moving to digital telephone lines and will have completed this work by December 2025.
+To ensure you continue to receive a reliable service when you move to a digital phone line, we will change your analogue home alarm device to a new digital hub.
+The digital hub will connect to Tunstall using 4G/3G/2G wireless technology or via an ethernet cable (if you have a digital line) instead of your analogue phone line.